-Throughout his career, Interim Dean Stout has co-authored more than 280 peer-reviewed publications, 300 national and international presentations, eight books and 12 book chapters focusing on nutrition, exercise performance and body composition in youth and older populations.
+Stout is one of the world’s leading researchers on the topic of creatine and other dietary supplements and nutritional interventions for performance enhancement.
+Throughout his career, he has co-authored more than 320 peer-reviewed publications, 300 national and international presentations, nine books and 13 book chapters focusing on nutrition, exercise performance and body composition in youth and older populations.

-Interim Dean Stout is a Fellow with the American College of Sports Medicine, the International Society of Sports Nutrition and the National Strength and Conditioning Association.
-He also has received multiple national recognition awards including the “Educator of the Year,” “Nutrition Research Achievement, and “Outstanding Sports Scientist” from the National Strength and Conditioning Association.
+Stout has received Fellow status from four different national organizations: the National Academy of Kinesiology, the American College of Sports Medicine, International Society of Sports Nutrition, and the Strength and Conditioning Association.
+He also has received multiple national recognition awards, including the “Educator of the Year,” “Nutrition Research Achievement, and “Outstanding Sports Scientist” from the National Strength and Conditioning Association.

-Interim Dean Stout holds a first-degree black belt in judo, and has served as a national level judo coach for Team USA.
+Stout holds a 2nd-degree (nidan) black belt in judo and has served as an international level judo coach for Team USA.
 In 2016, he received the Doc Counsilman Science Award from the United States Olympic Committee for his work with Team USA Judo.

 - Validity and Reliability of Body Composition Assessment methodologies